ds-tutorials/misc-resources/pages/04.spreadsheets/chapter.md

 The standard rule here is that there should only ever be one value per cell.
 While this sample conforms to the rule, there is a potential problem area in the author column.
 You are probably familiar with lots of books and articles that have more than one author.
 If I want to add a book with multiple authors to this spreadsheet, I have to choose between ignoring all authors other than the first, having multiple authors (values) in a single cell, or restructuring the sheet.
 As we will see, the last option is typically the best choice, although it will likely take more work.
 That is why it is important to plan out what information you have and how you will organize it early!

-! ### Key Points
-!
-! - One value per cell
-! - One item per row
+### Artifacts with Tags

 Another fairly common attribute that shares the same difficulty as author is the tag attribute.
 Tweets, photographs, artifacts... all kinds of things can have any number of tags.
-In the next example, we will take a look at how we can address this kind of issue when it comes up.

 The Skyrim Museum Sample is a shortened and simplified version of some information that could be uploaded to the content management system Omeka.
 Omeka allows you to build a basic website with a searchable database containing images or other objects and their metadata (the information about those objects).
 It is commonly used for archives, and it works well for a variety of digital projects.